Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 Mix or make the mulch of the organic matter with coffee and it will balance the acidity level of the soil.

 Coffee helps to lower the pH of the soil, which ultimately increases the acidity level of the soil.
 A Peace Lily likes to thrive in acidity.

-You may also like: Peace lily fertilizer guide
+You may also like: How Big Does a Peace Lily Get

 What Are the Disadvantages of Coffee Grounds for Your Peace Lilies?